TanishqJain2006/Percepta/README.md

 ---

 ## 💡 Proposed Solution
-EchoVision captures live visual input through a camera, processes it using AI-based computer vision and text recognition, and delivers **prioritized audio feedback** to the user for safer navigation.
+Percepta captures live visual input through a camera, processes it using AI-based computer vision and text recognition, and delivers **prioritized audio feedback** to the user for safer navigation.

 ---